eclipse-qrisp/Qrisp/documentation/source/reference/Algorithms/QAOA.rst

 The :meth:`.run <qrisp.qaoa.QAOAProblem.run>` method prepares the initial state, applies $p$ layers of phase separators and mixers, and compiles a quantum circuit with intended measurements.
 Subsequently, the optimization algorithm is executed and the measurement results of the optimized circuit are returned.

 For benchmarking, we provide the :meth:`.benchmark <qrisp.qaoa.QAOAProblem.benchmark>` method, which allows you to collect performance data about your implementation.

+Additionally, a circuit can be pretrained with the method :meth:`.train_function <qrisp.qaoa.QAOAProblem.train_function>` .
+This allows preparing a new QuantumVariable with already optimized parameters, such that no new optimization is conducted.
+The results will therefore be the same.

 :ref:`QAOABenchmark`
 --------------------